 Here is a quick overview of the Exchange 2013 server roles in a hybrid deployment:

-Mailbox server role The Exchange 2013 Mailbox server role handles secure mail messages sent to the Exchange Online organization from the on-premises organization.
+Mailbox server role: The Exchange 2013 Mailbox server role handles secure mail messages sent to the Exchange Online organization from the on-premises organization.
 Although not typical, it also can host on-premises recipient mailboxes and communicate with the Exchange Online organization by proxy via the on-premises Client Access server.
-By default, a dedicated Send connector is configured on the Mailbox server role to support secure hybrid mail transport.
+A dedicated Send connector is configured by default on the Mailbox server role to support secure hybrid mail transport.

 Depending on the hybrid deployment configuration that you want, an Exchange 2013 server requires one or both of the server roles to be installed on it:

 Single Exchange server: If you choose to install a single Exchange server in your on-premises organization, you'll need to install both the Client Access and Mailbox server roles on the single server.

 More than one Exchange server: If you choose to install more than one Exchange server in your on-premises organization, you can install the server roles on separate servers in your on-premises organization.
 For example, you could install one Exchange 2013 server that has the Mailbox and Client Access roles installed and also install another Exchange server that has only the Client Access server role installed.
 However, the best practice and recommended server configuration is to install both the Client Access and Mailbox server roles on each Exchange 2013 server deployed in your on-premises organization.

 Learn more about Exchange capacity planning at Understanding Multiple Server Role Configurations in Capacity Planning.

 Exchange servers provide several important functions for your on-premises organization in a hybrid deployment: